For striking U.S. refinery workers, Shell shows a new face

 This year, however, was different.
 John Abbott took over as Shell's refining chief in 2013 and Ben van Beurden became chief executive officer in 2014.

-This time, there were new faces on the negotiating team from Shell, and a 50 percent slide in oil prices CLc1 LCOc1 since June cast a shadow over the talks as companies slashed spending.
+This time, there were new faces on the negotiating team from Shell, and a 50 percent slide in oil prices since June cast a shadow over the talks as companies slashed spending.

 Feeling they had no other option, the union called a strike at nine plants with a combined 10 percent of U.S. refining capacity.